9 min read

 We work with the best legal partners in Singapore to create contract templates that are compliant with local laws to protect you and your contractors from fines and penalties.

-Our bespoke onboarding workflows and screening questioners will help you determine the worker status in compliance with Irish law, based on which you can decide to engage a worker as a contractor or full-time worker—all without needing to set up your business entity.
+Our bespoke onboarding workflows and screening questioners will help you determine the worker status in compliance with Singaporean law, based on which you can decide to engage a worker as a contractor or full-time worker—all without needing to set up your business entity.

 Contractor Classification in Singapore